Wai-Linn-Oo/Simple-Banking-System/README.md

 - **Balance Inquiry**: Users can check their current account balance.
 - **Deposit**: Enables users to deposit funds into their accounts.
 - **Withdrawal**: Allows users to withdraw funds from their accounts.
-- **Models.Transaction History**: Keeps a record of deposits and withdrawals.
+- **Transaction History**: Keeps a record of deposits and withdrawals.
-- **Print Models.Bank Statement**: Print a record of transactions and export pdf file of bank statement.
+- **Print Bank Statement**: Print a record of transactions and export pdf file of bank statement.
 - **Check Account Info**: Users can View their account details, including personal information and account status.

 ## Installation